lsi-ufcg/safer-reproduction-kit/README.md

 # Safer Reproduction Kit

-Here's a detailed step-by-step on how to reproduce the experiments presented in the ICSE 2026 Safer paper.
+Here's a detailed step-by-step on how to reproduce the experiments presented in the ACMSAC 2026 paper.

 > OBS: The experiments were conducted on PopOS 22.04 Operating System, which is based on Ubuntu.
 We cannot ensure the behavior of this Reproduction Kit for others Linux versions